akshayveera/YouTube-app/README.md

 Debouncing with 200ms
     - if (diff b/w two key strokes < 200ms) : decline API call
     - if (diff b/w two key strokes >= 200ms) : make API call

+### Cache :

+    - time complexity of search in array : O(n)
+    - time complexity of search in object : O(1)

+    - so it better to store the search results in object, rather than array
+    - map is more optimised than object, but for the sake of simplicity we are using object here

+    - there is also LRU cache - Least Recently Used Cache
+    - we can limit the no.of items we store in cache using this
+    - like we can limit it to only 100 and if the count increases, we remove the old stored items just like queue

+### search bar

+    - now our search bar is so powerful because
+        - we are using live API
+        - we are using debouncing
+        - we are using caching